hadley/rifftron/README.md

 compare over time.
 Use `test_dir("tests/rifftron")` to run locally and upload to difftron.

+It will name the image set with "draft" if you have uncommited changes, or otherwise with the first 10 characters of the git sha.

 ## Travis

 rifftron is designed to be run from a continuous integration system like